 Then the workers will load your car for you.
 They even brought my bread up to the front window so it wasn’t squished!

-You do not tip these workers.
-In fact, they aren’t allowed to accept tips.
+Don’t tip the workers.
+(In fact, they aren’t even allowed to accept tips for safety purposes.)

 Questions and Suggestions